pegasus-isi/pegasus/doc/sphinx/user-guide/deployment-scenarios.rst

 -----------------------

 Pegasus installation is described in the :ref:`installation` chapter.
-Again, we recommend that you use the RHEL/DEB :ref:`rhel` packages.
+Again, we recommend that you use the :ref:`rhel` packages.

+.. _glite:

 Step 4: Configure the HTCondor/Slurm interface
 ----------------------------------------------